-OCP NIC 3.0 provides three fundamental form factor options: SFF (76 mm x 115 mm x 11.50 mm), TSFF (76 mm x 115 mm x 14.20 mm) and LFF (139 mm x 115 mm x 11.50 mm).
+OCP NIC 3.0 provides two three fundamental form factor options: a-SFF (76 mm x 115 mm x 11.50 mm), TSFF (76 mm x 115 mm x 14.20 mm) and a-LFF (139 mm x 115 mm x 11.50 mm).

 These form factors support a Primary Connector and optionally, a Secondary Connector.
 The Primary Connector is defined to be a SFF-TA-1002 compliant 4C+ connector.
 The 4C+ connector is a 4C complaint implementation plus a 28-pin "OCP bay" for OCP NIC 3.0 specific pins.
 The Secondary Connector is the 4C connector as defined in SFF-TA-1002.
-The 4C specification supports up to 32 differential pairs for a x16 PCIe connection per connector.
+The 4C specification supports up to 32 differential pairs for a x16 PCle connection per connector.
 For host platforms, the 28-pin OCP bay is required for all Primary Connector implementations.

-The SFF uses the Primary 4C+ connector to provide up to a x16 PCIe interface to the host.
-The additional 28-pin OCP bay carries sideband management interfaces as well as OCP NIC 3.0 specific control signals for multi-host PCIe support.
+The SFF uses the Primary 4C+ connector to provide up to a x16 PCle interface to the host.
+The additional 28-pin OCP bay carries sideband management interfaces as well as OCP NIC 3.0 specific control signals for multi-host PCle support.
 The SFF card provides sufficient faceplate area to accommodate up to 2x QSFP modules, 4x SFP modules, or 4x RJ45 for BASE-T operation.
 The SFF and TSFF supports up to 80 W of delivered power to the card edge.
-Actual cooling capacity for a SFF and TSFF card is dependent on the airflow on the baseboard.
+Actual cooling capacity for a SFF and TSFF card is dependent on the ambient conditions over the NIC.
 An example SFF is shown in Figure 1.
+An Example TSFF is shown in Figure 2.

-The LFF uses the Primary 4C+ connector to provide the same functionality as the SFF along with an additional Secondary 4C connector to provide up to a x32 PCIe interface.
-The LFF Card may utilize both the Primary and Secondary Connectors, or just the Primary Connector for lower PCIe lane count applications.
+The LFF uses the Primary 4C+ connector to provide the same functionality as the SFF along with an additional Secondary 4C connector to provide up to a x32 PCle interface.
+The LFF Card may utilize both the Primary and Secondary Connectors, or just the Primary Connector for lower PCle lane count applications.
 Table 6 summarizes the LFF permutations.
 The LFF supports higher power envelopes and provides additional board area for more complex designs.
 The LFF supports up to 150 W of delivered power to the card edge across the two connectors.
-Actual cooling capacity for the LFF is dependent on the airflow on the baseboard.
-An example LFF is shown in Figure 2.
+Actual cooling capacity for the LFF is dependent on the ambient conditions over the NIC.
+An example LFF is shown in Figure 3. in Figure 2.

-For LFF Cards, implementations may use both the Primary and Secondary Connector (as shown in Figure 4), or may use the Primary Connector only (as shown in Figure 5) for the card edge gold fingers.
+For LFF Cards, implementations may use both the Primary and Secondary Connector (as shown in Figure 5-Figure 4), or may use the Primary Connector only (as shown in Figure 6-Figure 5) for the card edge gold fingers.

-Figure 4: Primary Connector (4C+) and Secondary Connector (4C) (LFF) OCP NIC 3.0 Cards
+Figure 54: Primary Connector (4C+) and Secondary Connector (4C) (LFF) OCP NIC 3.0 Cards